 Iodine found in fish is good for babies’ intelligence

-Last month, a study in The Lancet concluded that if all pregnant women took a daily dose of iodine, it could boost children's IQs, causing health improvements.
+A study in The Lancet concluded that if all pregnant women took a daily dose of iodine, it could boost children's IQs and lead to health improvements.

 Iodine is important for healthy brain development and there is some evidence that the UK population may not be getting enough.
-While the study recommended pregnant women take a supplement of iodine, Public Health England (PHE) said a varied diet should offer enough iodine – the main source in the UK diet is milk but it can also be found in other types of dairy food, fish and - in smaller amounts - in some foods made from plants, such as cereals.
+While the study recommended pregnant women take a supplement of iodine, Public Health England (PHE) said a varied diet should offer enough iodine.
+The main source in the UK diet is milk but it can also be found in other types of dairy, fish and - in smaller amounts - some foods made from plants, such as cereals.

 Always speak to your GP or midwife before taking additional supplements in pregnancy.

 How to include fish as part of a healthy balanced diet in pregnancy

 Don’t head straight to the chippie this evening for a battered cod and chips (unless it’s an occasional treat!).
 Get your portion of fish in by trying our recipes for delicious and healthy fish dinners and easy lunches.

 While all this is great news, there are some types of fish you should avoid and some you should limit in pregnancy.

 - Avoid shark, swordfish and marlin as they have high levels of mercury, which could affect your baby’s nervous system.